 Want a fun DIY project you can do this weekend?
 Try your hand at these succulent wedding favors!
 P.S.
 You’re on the list, right?

 Hey, loves!
 What are you up to this weekend?
 Making these succulent wedding favors?
 Or at least you will after you see how cute and simple these really are!
 When we spotted these potted succulent favors, we noticed just how easy these were to make, even on a larger scale (i.e. for wedding favors or bridal shower favors).
 You’ll just need a few basic supplies that are pretty inexpensive and easy to find; we’ll tell you where to get them and how to put it all together.
-Even if you’re an amateur DIY-er, you’ll find this project is so simple, you can even do them while watching Santa Clarita Diet on Netflix.
-Sidebar: Andrew and I were watching it after recommendations.
-We tried the first few episodes, & quit — we just couldn’t get into it! — and tried again.
-And then we binge-watched the entire thing in an evening!
-But anyways, you will find these succulent wedding favors so ridiculously easy to make, you can do them while catching up on your favorite shows.
+Even if you’re an amateur DIY-er, you’ll find this project is so simple, you can even do them while watching Netflix.
+You will find these succulent wedding favors so ridiculously easy to make, you can do them while catching up on your favorite shows.

 Find out how to make your very own DIY succulent wedding favors, get the supplies you need (including where the heck to buy succulents in bulk), and find out two reasons why succulent favors are a great idea for guests and for your budget.
 Enjoy!

-So, here are two examples of these succulent wedding favors that are all the rage right now:
+So, here is an example of these succulent wedding favors that are all the rage right now (from La Jolla Jade).

 And… here’s what you need to do to make ’em yourself.